openframeworks/ofSite/content/older.md

 **pre-release v0.06**

 _starting for 0.05, we are releasing normal and "FAT" versions, the fat versions contain several addons ready to go, plus addon examples.
-These add-ons aren't part of the core OF codebase but contain advanced functionality like OpenCV, vector output, OSC, network communication, vector math and more.
+These addons aren't part of the core OF codebase but contain advanced functionality like OpenCV, vector output, OSC, network communication, vector math and more.
 Also, in this release we will also post binaries of the examples, so you can download and try without having to compile_

 windows: [visual studio 2008][38] | [visual studio 2008 FAT][39][][22]